 The object type is ignored on objects that contain components, since the type is always overridden by descendant objects.
 Producers MUST NOT assign pid or pindex attributes to objects that contain components.
 This ensures that an object with no material will not be split into two representations with different materials due to being referenced as a component in multiple objects.

-Object thumbnails MUST have an appropriate 3D Texture relationship to the model part as described in section 2.1.1.
+Object thumbnails MUST have an appropriate thumbnail relationship to the model part as described in section 2.1.1.
+Consumers MAY find additional thumbnails associated with the 3D Texture relationship, for backwards compatibility.
+Producers MUST store thumbnails with the thumbnail relationship in an associated thumbnail part.

 Part numbers are intended as a way to keep track of objects which may have been modified during a tool chain.
 When editing or processing a 3MF document, these part numbers SHOULD be preserved to the greatest degree possible, duplicating them for objects split into pieces, removing them from objects that are combined, and maintaining them for objects that are modified.